intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/sharepoint/userpwd.md

 layout: docs
 category: Unity 7
 ---
-|**Note**: SharePoint Connector Configuration is the same for Unity ExtJs and Unity React.
+|**Note**: SharePoint Connector Configuration is the same for Unity ExtJS and Unity React.

 # Description
 Username Password flow used by Unity connector to call SP on behalf of user.
 It uses logged in session credentials data